aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/themecolor/_index.md

 Specifies the theme colors for document themes.

-To learn more, visit the **Working with Styles and Themes** documentation article.
+To learn more, visit the [ Working with Styles and Themes ][Working with Styles and Themes] documentation article.

 The specified theme color is a reference to one of the predefined theme colors, located in the document's Theme part, which allows color information to be set centrally in the document.

+[Working with Styles and Themes]: https://docs.aspose.com/words/java/working-with-styles-and-themes/
 ## Fields

 | Field | Description |